‘Nosey’ or ‘Nosy’: What Is the Correct Way to Spell It?

 Most style guides tend to recommend nosy over nosey when referring to someone who is inquisitive or prying.
 This preference is reflected in both British and American English writing standards.
 The general rule of dropping the silent ‘e’ before adding a vowel-beginning suffix supports this recommendation.

-Related: Apologise or Apologize: What's the Difference?
+Related: Correspondence or Correspondance: What's the Difference?

 Style Guide Recommended Spelling